Brightcove

 Tech Talk

-One of those features was WebRTC and using the APIs individually.
+Video on the web continues to grow by leaps and bounds.
+One of the ways it's growing can be demonstrated through WebRTC and using the APIs individually.
 We built a simple example of using getUserMedia to request a user's webcam and display it in a video element.
 To take this a step further, let's take that example and use it to save, then transcode content directly from the browser.

 // Do the vendor prefix dance